rucker/dotfiles-manager/README.md

 # dotfiles
 These are my dotfiles.
 There are many like them, but these are mine.
+This repo contains my current dotfiles as well as a build script to set up/compile them.

 ## Background
 My dotfiles reached a point where they became complex enough that I didn't want to manage them by hand any more: not only do I want different things in .bashrc on Linux than I do in .bash_profile on OS X, but also I want to avoid accidentally committing any sensitive data they might contain to GitHub.